jstormes/php-docker-compose/README.md

 ### Command Line (CLI)

 The XDebug configuration for the command line can be found in `./docker/php/confi.d` for each version of PHP.

-The command line is not configured for debugging by default, but is configured for profiling and coverage.
-This is to support PHPUnit and Codeception.
-It also keeps the IDE debugger from being triggered by the PHP cli tools.
-You can change this behaviour by editing the `./docker/php/confi.d` file.
+You can change this XDebugs CLI behaviour by editing the `./docker/php/confi.d` file.

 ### Web (HTTP)